tricia-holmes/issue-tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Issue-Tracker is an easy-to-use kanban style issue tracking system.
+Issue Tracker is an easy-to-use kanban style issue tracking system.
 Add your team's issues, edit, drag and drop tickets to track your progress, all in one place.

 ### Built With